 Thank you for your interest in Montessori Community School of RI.
 We welcome you to visit our school and look forward to discussing the possibility of your child's early education here at MCS RI.

-We are currently accepting applications on a rolling basis for the 2017-2018 school year.
-We have a small number of spaces left to fill.
-Please email firstname.lastname@example.org to talk to the Head of School, Amy Borak.
+We are currently accepting applications for the 2019-2020 school year.
+Please email email@example.com for more information and to schedule a tour!
 We welcome all questions and inquiries.

 Here is how to apply:

-Step 2: Email Amy Borak, email@example.com, to set up a visit to observe our classrooms and learn more about the MCS RI.
+Step 1: Email firstname.lastname@example.org, to set up a visit to observe our classrooms, meet with Amy Borak, Head of School, and learn more about the MCS RI.

-Step 6: March 2017- Admissions Decisions and FA awards are given to families.
-The admissions committee reviews each application and application process thoughtfully.
+Step 4: The admissions committee reviews each application and application process thoughtfully.
 Each applicant will receive one of three responses: a letter of acceptance, a letter that your child was placed in the waiting pool, or a letter of denial.
-If your application is accepted, you will need to send back the Enrollment Agreement and enrollment fee within 1 month.
+If your application is accepted, you will need to send back the Enrollment Agreement and enrollment fee within 1 week.
 The Head of School will be in touch with waiting pool families to keep those families updated of their admissions status.
 If acceptance was denied, the admissions committee determined that MCS RI was not the best match.

 The mission at MCS RI is to have families from all income brackets as part of our community, creating a socioeconomically diverse school.
 We prioritize a certain number of spaces for families in need of financial assistance and for families who qualify for the state DHS child care subsidy.
 Please let us know if you are in need of one of these spots.
 Click here to learn more about financial aid at MCS RI.